Masterjii/shop-2/README.md

     * **Responsive Design:** Experience a seamless shopping experience across devices.

 * **Key Features:**
+    * **User Authentication:**  It is secured with SHA-256 along with salt Programming.
-    * **Middleware for Authentication:**  Various middleware for checking user authentication, product authorship, seller status, review validation, and product validation.
+    * **Middleware for Product Authentication:**  Various middleware for checking user authentication, product authorship, seller status, review validation, and product validation.
+    * **Buyer Restrictions:**  Buyers can only buy, view and review products.
-    * **Seller Privileges:** Sellers have additional functionalities such as adding new products, editing, and deleting.
+    * **Seller Privileges:** Sellers have additional functionalities such as adding new products, editing, and deleting. also it can accessible of all buyer features.
-    * **Buyer Restrictions:**  Buyers can only view and review products.
     * **Seller Product Edit/Delete:** Sellers can only edit or delete their own products, not those of other sellers.
     * **Session Expiry/MaxAge:**  Sessions expire after 7 days.
     * **Product Deletion Cascades:** Deleting a product removes it from the cart and wishlist.